May 12, 2025

 Program Description

-The Basic Biomedical Sciences program provides interdisciplinary graduate education in a variety of basic biomedical science areas.
+The Biomedical and Transational Sciences program provides interdisciplinary graduate education in a variety of biomedical science areas.
 The program stresses laboratory investigation and original research under the direction of a faculty member.
-The Division of Basic Biomedical Sciences also emphasizes flexibility and individual choice in the development of the student’s overall program of study.
+The Division of Biomedical and Translational Sciences also emphasizes flexibility and individual choice in the development of the student’s overall program of study.
 At the present time, Division faculty are conducting research in the broad areas of Cancer Biology, Cellular Biology, Molecular Biology & Genetics, Infectious Diseases (formerly Microbiology/Immunology), Neuroscience, Physiology and Pharmacology, and Systems Physiology and Structural Biology.
 More specific information on faculty and student research interests can be found at www.usd.edu/medical-school/biomedical-sciences/.

 In the second year, students typically complete the majority of courses specific to their area of interest and finalize the selection of a faculty mentor to oversee their laboratory research.
 Courses are available in the areas of anatomy and structural biology (ANAT), biochemistry and molecular biology (BIOC), microbiology and immunology (MICR), neurosciences (NSCI), physiology and pharmacology (PHGY, PHAR, PHPH) and the combined program (CPHD).
 Students in the Ph.D. program also take a qualifying examination, prepare a written research proposal and participate in seminars and journal clubs offered by the Division.